Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 To act tender-heartedly toward one’s partner is essential in order to bring harmony to one’s relationship.
 In order to do this, one must be able to understand and have empathy for what your partner is going through.

 Can you feel what your partner is going through?
-Have you had a similar experience with which to compare and share your feelings with your partner?
-Whether it is a death in the family or your partner loses their job, can you be empathetic and understanding, or are you more likely to expect them to ‘suck it’ up and go on with their life?
+Have you had a similar experience to compare and share your feelings with your partner?
+Whether it is a death in the family or your partner losing their job, can you be empathetic and understanding, or are you more likely to expect them to ‘suck it’ up and go on with their life?

 I have written a whole chapter on Compassion in my upcoming book, The 8 Cs of Relationships.